SliM-LLM: Salience-Driven Mixed-Precision Quantization for Large Language Models: Conclusion

 \section{Conclusion}

-In this work, we introduce \textbf{SliM-LLM}, a structured mixed-precision PTQ framework tailored for LLMs, designed to enhance performance with low-bit weights in a deployment-friendly manner.
-The essence of SliM-LLM lies in employing the \textit{Salience-Determined Bit Allocation} to dynamically allocate bit widths, thereby improving the preservation of global salience information.
-Within groups, the \textit{Salience-Weighted Quantizer Calibration} is designed to enhance local information perception, further minimizing the loss associated with locally salient weights.
-Experiments validate the effectiveness of SliM-LLM, showing notable accuracy improvements across various LLMs, and ensuring efficiency in inference.
-In conclusion, SliM-LLM is versatile and can be seamlessly integrated with different quantization frameworks and successfully improves the performance of LLMs supporting practical deployment in resource-constrained environments.
+In this work, we propose \textbf{SliM-LLM}, a group-wise mixed-precision PTQ framework for LLMs, designed to optimize performance with low-bit weights while maintaining deployment efficiency.
+The core of SliM-LLM is the Salience-Determined Bit Allocation, which dynamically assigns bit widths to preserve global salience information.
+Additionally, the Salience-Weighted Quantizer Calibration enhances local information retention, reducing the impact of quantization on locally salient weights.
+Experimental results demonstrate that SliM-LLM significantly improves accuracy across various LLMs while ensuring inference efficiency.
+Overall, SliM-LLM is a versatile solution that integrates seamlessly with existing quantization frameworks, enabling practical deployment in resource-constrained environments.